-The breakup process involves vanishing length and time scales, well separated from those describing smooth motion, leading to universal scaling exponents and self-similar surface profiles, independent of initial conditions and even fluid parameters; thus in breakup the geometry is generated self-consistently and the singularity is encountered during the final stages of breakup.
+The breakup process involves vanishing length scales and timescales, well separated from those describing smooth motion, leading to universal scaling exponents and self-similar surface profiles, independent of initial conditions and even fluid parameters; thus in breakup the geometry is generated self-consistently and the singularity is encountered during the final stages of breakup.
 By contrast, in coalescence the motion starts in the singular regime and the geometry is imposed by the initial condition.
-Figure 1 provides an overview of typical coalescence geometries: in contrast to breakup, the resulting coalescence dynamics is not universal, but strongly depends on the imposed geometry e.g. by confinement of the drops (Ryu et al. 2023).
-Additional complexity comes form the fact that the outer (dispersed) phase also plays a major role in coalescence, even if its viscosity is very small.
-The reason is that since the outer fluid is confined to a very small gap between the two drops, and lubrication effects come into play.
+Figure 1 provides an overview of typical coalescence geometries: In contrast to breakup, the resulting coalescence dynamics is not universal, but strongly depends on the imposed geometry, e.g., by confinement of the drops (Ryu et al. 2023).
+Additional complexity comes from the fact that the outer (dispersed) phase also plays a major role in coalescence, even if its viscosity is very small.
+The reason is that the outer fluid is confined to a very small gap between the two drops, and lubrication effects come into play.

-Coalescence has until recently been considered on a large-scale and qualitative level only (Kamp et al. 2017), the earliest papers being directed toward the conditions under which coalescence takes place in the first instance, for example by Reynolds (1881).
-The earliest systematic efforts to understand the dynamics of coalescence quantitatively, from an experimental (Kuczynski 1949), theoretical (Frenkel 1945, Kuczynski 1949, Hopper 1991), and numerical (Nichols & Mullins 1965) perspective, are related to the (viscous) sintering problem.
-Other surface-tension-driven transport mechanisms, which dominate at temperatures at which the "drops" are solid, have also been considered widely (Rahaman 2010).
-The reason for the relative neglect of the initial coalescence process is the tremendous speed of its motion, making experimental (Thoroddsen et al. 2008) and numerical (Sprittles & Shikhmurzaev 2014b, Anthony et al. 2023) approaches very demanding.
-The very small width of the gap between two spherical drops, in addition, obscures imaging of the liquid bridge, and requires very high numerical resolution.
+Coalescence has until recently been considered on a large-scale and qualitative level only (Kamp et al. 2017), the earliest work being directed toward the conditions under which coalescence takes place in the first instance (for example, Reynolds 1900).
+Charles & Mason (1960b) and Thoroddsen & Takehara (2000) have produced photographic sequences of the coalescence of a drop with a bath, which leads to a cascade of coalescence events.
+The earliest systematic efforts to understand the dynamics of coalescence quantitatively, from experimental (Kuczynski 1949), theoretical (Frenkel 1945, Kuczynski 1949, Hopper 1991), and numerical (Nichols & Mullins 1965) perspectives, are related to the (viscous) sintering problem.
+Other surface tension-driven transport mechanisms, which dominate at temperatures at which the drops are solid, have also been considered widely (Rahaman 2010).
+The reason for the relative neglect of the initial coalescence process is the tremendous speed of its motion, which makes experimental (Thoroddsen et al. 2008) and numerical (Sprittles & Shikhmurzaev 2014b, Anthony et al. 2023) approaches very demanding (see the sidebar titled Numerical Methods).
+The very small width of the gap between two spherical drops, in addition, obscures imaging of the liquid bridge and requires very high numerical resolution.

-Spherical or cylindrical (2D) coalescence
+Spherical or cylindrical (two-dimensional) coalescence